 What Is A Central Angle

-Sep 05, 2025 · 6 min read
+6 min read

-Understanding Central Angles: A Comprehensive Guide
+Understanding Central Angles: A thorough look

 What is a Central Angle?

 A central angle is an angle whose vertex (the point where two lines meet) is located at the center of a circle.
-Its rays (the two lines forming the angle) intersect the circle at two distinct points, creating an arc between those points.
+Practically speaking, its rays (the two lines forming the angle) intersect the circle at two distinct points, creating an arc between those points.
 The measure of the central angle is directly related to the length of the arc it subtends (cuts off).
 This direct relationship is a key characteristic that differentiates central angles from other angles within a circle.
 Imagine a pizza: the central angle is the angle formed at the very center of the pizza slice.

 Key Properties of Central Angles